Top Ten Study Abroad Tips for Parents

 - Talk with parents whose children have previously studied abroad and try to prepare for the emotions they experienced.

-- Have your student walk around with packed bags to make sure he or she will be able to handle them once he or she leaves the house.
+- Have your child walk around with packed bags to make sure he or she will be able to handle them once he or she leaves the house.
 Your child may be lugging that suitcase around for quite a while during his or her travels.

 - If your student is taking any prescription medications, be sure to get an extra supply and a copy of the prescription.
 Try to obtain a note from the doctor regarding your child's need for the medication in case any issues arise during the customs process.

 - Blogs are an inexpensive way in which to keep in touch.
 Encourage your child to start a blog while away so that you (and any other family members or friends) can follow along with the adventures.
-You may consider starting your own blog to keep your student current on what is going on back home.
+You may consider starting your blog to keep your child current on what is going on back home.

-- Your child's cell phone will only work overseas if you have T-Mobile, AT&T or Alltel, and only if you contact the service provider and get them to open up the phone for international roaming, which also means you'll have to pay exorbitant international roaming charges.
+- Your child's cell phone will only work overseas if you have T-Mobile, AT&T, or Alltel, and only if you contact the service provider and get them to open up the phone for international roaming, which also means you'll have to pay exorbitant international roaming charges.
 You may want to consider purchasing a pre-paid international calling card.
-Also, many smartphones have free communication tools/applications that will work when one is in a Wi-Fi zone (i.e. Facetime, Whatsapp, Viber and Skype).
+Also, many smartphones have free communication tools/applications that will work when one is in a Wi-Fi zone (i.e. Facetime, Whatsapp, Viber, and Skype).

 - Students and parents should both have a set of emergency contacts with them at all times, including contacts from the school and program.